Carlos Hernández

 UTC−6 · ES / EN

-I build production LLM systems — observable, versioned, costed, deletable.
+I build the platforms that run LLM systems — observable, versioned, costed, deletable.

 Eight years in production infrastructure — DevOps and platform at scale, and the teams behind it — now aimed at production AI.
-I lead AI Platform Engineering at EsePlus / Alilo, and work as a DevOps Engineer at Deckers Brands.
+Two rails that reinforce each other: I lead AI Platform Engineering at EsePlus / Alilo, and I build delivery and agent platforms as a DevOps engineer at Deckers Brands.
+The scarce part isn't either half — it's applying platform discipline to systems that are non-deterministic by nature.

 I Production work